Vox AC30: copper and grey panels, Celestion silvers

 Serial number 16845 T - currently in the UK

-Copper panel chassis produced by Westrex, early / mid 1964; Albion transformers.
+The chassis that left the factory in this box (with serial number plate) is now gone.
+In its place, added more recently, a copper panel chassis produced by Westrex, early / mid 1964; Albion transformers.
 The Mullard mustard caps have "A4N" and "A/64" date codes = first quarter of 1964.
-Speakers are Celestion blues, perhaps contemporary with the chassis, but incredibly late for a Twin at this point in production.

 Serial number 16941 T - currently in Europe